The problem of delays in civil litigation threatens the essence of justice.

 Justice that comes too late is worse than justice denied.

-The state of the justice system resembles issues in healthcare: when treatment is delayed, it becomes ineffective.
+The problems of the justice system resemble issues in healthcare: when treatment is delayed, it becomes ineffective.
 Similarly, decisions rendered years later lose their meaning and leave victims unprotected.
 As Matthews noted, if a country upholds the rule of law, its justice system must function timely and for everyone.
 If it doesn’t, justice becomes an illusion, and the system itself becomes unsustainable.

 Oleksandra Melnykova, Immigration and Refugee Consultant in Canada.